dana-at-cp/backdoor-apk/README.md

 # backdoor-apk
 backdoor-apk is a shell script that simplifies the process of adding a backdoor to any Android APK file.
-Users of this shell script should have working knowledge of Linux, Bash, Metasploit, Apktool, the Android SDK, smali, etc. This shell script is provided as-is without warranty of any kind.
-This shell script is intended for educational purposes only.
+Users of this shell script should have working knowledge of Linux, Bash, Metasploit, Apktool, the Android SDK, smali, etc. This shell script is provided as-is without warranty of any kind and is intended for educational purposes only.

 Usage: